gja/blog/eight_simple_rules_for_maintainable_javascript.md

 A bunch of methods floating around in space
 <script src="https://gist.github.com/3023040.js?file=trap2.js"></script>

-This is a trap because you aren't able to logically group related methods together.
-Functions without
+This is a trap because you aren't able to group logically related methods together.
+This would be similar to a bunch of static methods on your server side.

 *The Solution:*
 Build some sort of object oriented abstraction over your javascript functions.
 You can either hand roll your own using javascripts prototype functionality, or you can just drop in something like [class-js](https://github.com/rauschma/class-js/blob/master/Class.js)